 A mixture of research and teaching is practiced at SAF.
 The transfer of knowledge and experience is paramount.
 When asked how the SAF team’s activities are distributed in percentage terms, the answer is: 50% knowledge transfer, 30% practical work under supervision on the prototype line, and 20% general consulting.

-Perfectly connected: Sharing knowledge at Start-A-Factory
+Perfectly connected: Sharing knowledge at Start-a-Factory

 The converted overseas containers serve as laboratory and office spaces for start-ups and SMEs.
 Here, ideas are generated, packages are designed with Solid Works and circuits are created in Altium.
 The start-ups can knock on the doors of the SAF team at any time and ask for advice.
 “One of our tasks is to show, from a technological point of view, whether a product is future-proof.
 That is: that the product can still be made in 5 to 10 years,” says Ulf.
 “A big challenge is that the teams are always confronted with gaps in their knowledge during the individual steps.
 This is not easy for us or for the developers.
 We are virtually external members of their team – like another shoulder.
 Nobody normally needs another shoulder!
 Let’s face it, though, when you have your hands full and can’t get ahead, it’s good to have a shoulder to lean on.”